 It’s nice to be able to formally announce a date for the engagement party.
-For some couples, choosing the date is the first thing they do, before they even tell anyone they’re engaged.
-For others, there will be work to do which ties in with availability.
+For some couples, choosing the date is the first thing they do before telling anyone they’re engaged.
+For others, there will be work to do that ties in with availability.
 Only then will a date be announced.

 As a result, don’t be afraid to wait a little while before choosing a party date.
 If that means waiting a month or two, so be it.
 Obviously, the sooner after the proposal you can hold the party, the nicer it all is.
 But it isn’t crucial.
-If you have to sort some other things out first, go ahead and do that.
-Because the party is a lot less intense than the wedding, there is no pressure to conform to any rules.
+If you must sort some other things out first, go ahead and do that.
+Because the party is much less intense than the wedding, there is no pressure to conform to any rules.
 Even the engagement party seating arrangement can be informal.